tiny-pilot/ustreamer-debian/README.md

 ### Create tickets

+If we encounter any regression during the testing process, including a significant increase in latency, raise this with the product owner.
+The next steps would probably be one or more of these steps:

+1. See if we can fix the uStreamer regression and contribute it upstream
+1. Report the bug to uStreamer
+1. Accept the regression if it's minor

 If the latency measurements indicate that latency has dropped by more than 5% compare to the previous uStreamer version, create some tickets.

 - Create a ticket to update the TinyPilot website with the new latency figure.